SergiyLichenko/Library/README.md

        ![alt tag](https://github.com/SergiyLichenko/Library/blob/master/Docs/Take%20back.png)

-  9. If your library is really big you will have a lot of books, articles or magazines so you need somehow to search, and this application provides search functionality as well.
+  9. If your library is really big, you will have a lot of books, articles or magazines so you need somehow to search, and this application provides search functionality as well.
 You can search by name, author or publisher:

        ![alt tag](https://github.com/SergiyLichenko/Library/blob/master/Docs/Search.png)